top of page

 Brandi Ou

-As a spiritual director/companion, Brandi will walk alongside the directee on a soul journey to acknowledge how Jesus has shaped your life over the years and where you see Jesus currently.
+I offer group and one on one spiritual direction both virtual or in person sessions (East Falls section of Philadelphia).
+As a director, I walk alongside you on a soul journey to acknowledge how Jesus has shaped your life over the years and where you see Jesus currently.
 We lean in with a posture of curiosity, with love, grace and without judgement.
 During our time together we may pray, read scripture, engage in imaginative prayer, sit in silence, journal, all while turning your heart toward the loving gaze of God, and what God might be doing in your life.